1. What does AIRNet-21 propose?

 4.1 Have similar rail bifurcation programs been attempted elsewhere around the world?

 In fact, most of the rest of the world has bifurcated its railroad and rail transportation functions.
-All member states of the EU (as a result of three different directives, inter alia, 91/440/EEC, 2001/14/EC and 2007/58/EC) have separated their rail transportation and infrastructure functions as have non-EU member states such as Sweden, Australia, and Switzerland.
+All member states of the EU (as a result of three different directives, inter alia, 91/440/EEC, 2001/14/EC and 2007/58/EC) have separated their rail transportation and infrastructure functions as have non-EU member states such as Norway, Australia, and Switzerland.

 4.2 How does the AIRNet-21 plan avoid the high ticket price pitfalls of the private train operation in the UK?